 The symptoms of multiple sclerosis depend on the location and degree of demyelination in the body.
 These include:

-How do you diagnose multiple sclerosis?
+How do you diagnose MS?

 Doctors will collect the relevant patient history and conduct a complete physical examination to look for signs of injury to the brain or spinal cord and see what area is damaged.
 Imaging studies can confirm an MS diagnosis.
 The most common test requested is an MRI of the brain and spine.
 CT scans, though useful in locating certain brain injuries, cannot reveal any changes related to MS in better detail.